6 Litter Box Secrets You Need to Know

 Most litter boxes are on the small side as far as cats are concerned.
 Sure, they fit inconspicuously into almost any corner, but cats (understandably) don’t like to be cramped or squished when they do their business.
 They need space.

-But how do you know what’s the right fit?
-The ideal size of your next litter box can be measured from the length from your cat’s nose to the tip of her tail, plus another fifty percent.
+But how do you know what’s the right fit for a cat litter box?
+The ideal size of your next litter box can be measured from the length of your cat’s nose to the tip of her tail, plus another 50 percent.

-Placement within the home is also an essential thing to consider.
+The placement of the litter box within the home is also an essential thing to consider.
 In a helpful post from PetMD, you can read the dos and don’ts of where to place your cat’s litter box.
-As a rule of thumb, the best places are usually “quiet, easy-to-reach corners that offer privacy,” they write.
+As a rule of thumb, the best places are usually “quiet, easy-to-reach corners that offer privacy,” perhaps like a laundry room.

 3. Don’t cover it.

-You’re not the only one concerned about smells coming from the litter box.
+You’re not the only one concerned about that litter box smell.
 Cats have very sensitive noses, and a covered litter box traps unpleasant odors.
-Can you blame cats for not wanting to spend time in a dark, smelly enclosure?
-When you keep it uncovered, you provide a more welcoming space, and your cat will be more inclined to return time and time again.
+Can you blame cats for not wanting to spend time in a dark smelly enclosure?
+When you keep the litter box uncovered, you provide a more welcoming space, and your cat will be more inclined to return to their litter box when they need to go.

 Pin Me!

-4. Add the right amount of kitty litter.
+4. Add the right amount of cat litter.

-How deep does kitty litter need to be?
+How deep does cat litter need to be?
 This can be a tricky balance to strike.
-You want enough litter so it feels soft on your kitty’s paws, but not so much that they sink right into it.
+You want enough litter so it feels soft on your kitty’s paws but not so much that they sink right into it.

 And another thing to get just right?
-Determining what cat litter is best.
+Determining what cat litter is best for your litter box.
+There are so many options in the market—should you get clay litter or a natural litter?
+What about pellets?
+Will scented litter cause issues (hint: possibly)?
 Choosing the right kind can make a huge difference in your cat’s life.

 I never use anything but World’s Best Cat Litter.
-It’s a premium, natural litter made from corn, and it comes in several formulas to fit any cat family’s needs.
-I love that it’s 99% dust free and flushable, so clean up is a breeze.
+It’s a premium, natural clumping litter made from corn, and it comes in several formulas to fit any cat family’s needs.
+I love that it’s 99% dust-free and flushable, so clean-up is a breeze.
 It’s also quick clumping and has outstanding odor control, which makes both cats and their humans happy.

 5. Keep it clean.

-Every cat wants a pristine litter box – and who could blame her?
-Keep your kitty’s litter box clean and fresh by scooping it out twice a day and giving it a thorough cleaning (and new litter) at least once a month.
-Animal Planet provides a useful guide on how to safely clean your cat’s litter box and get started on creating a fresh, rejuvenating environment for your kitty today!
+Every cat wants a pristine, clean litter box—and who could blame her?
+Clean litter boxes and keep them fresh by scooping waste out twice a day and giving the litter boxes a thorough cleaning (and new kitty litter) at least once a month.
+If you’ve opted to use non-clumping litter, you’ll need to change out all of the litter every time you clean your cat’s litter box.
+Animal Planet provides a useful guide on how to safely clean the litter box and get started on creating a fresh, rejuvenating environment for your kitty today!

-Speaking of keeping things clean, I recommend having a good enzymatic pet odor and stain remover on hand at all times for when accidents do occur.
-My personal need for an all natural, safe cleaner that didn’t have harsh odors or chemicals led me to develop my own enzyme cleaner, Kinderbean No Stress Mess Eraser.
+Speaking of keeping things clean, I recommend having a good enzymatic pet odor and stain remover on hand at all times when accidents do occur.
+My personal need for an all-natural, safe cleaner that didn’t have harsh odors or chemicals led me to develop my own enzyme cleaner, Kinderbean No Stress Mess Eraser.

 6. Do cats share litter boxes?
 Hint: one litter box isn’t enough.